 Glue the Minecraft villager’s nose pieces onto cut pieces of cardboard or black foam core using a purple glue stick and let dry completely.
 Then glue the pieces into a 3D nose using strong glue or glue gun and glue sticks, and let dry completely.
 Once dry, glue the nose onto the Minecraft villager face.

-Step 4: Add pillow stuffing to the inside of the head.
+Step 4: Add pillow stuffing to the inside of the head (optional)

 I forgot to take a photo of this step, but we added a little pillow stuffing to the inside of the head, just enough to position the mask properly on Liam’s head so that he could see out of the eye holes.
 It also made the Minecraft cardboard head comfortable for him to wear when trick-or-treating.
 You can permanently glue in the pillow stuffing but we didn’t and his cardboard head stayed put just fine at his school’s Halloween party.

-Be sure to pin this Minecraft costume DIY printable cardboard head for a Halloween costume or Minecraft birthday party:
+Be sure to pin my Minecraft costume DIY printable cardboard head for a Halloween costume — or even a Minecraft birthday party!

 Copyright stuff: You’re more than welcome to use my free project, printable templates, and tutorials for personal use.
 Contact me for commercial use and Etsy sales.
 Momma’s gotta pay the bills.